 Average episode-level observed measure values also differed by age group.
 Performance is concave with the youngest and oldest ages performing worse.
-Older patients performance substantially worse.
+The oldest patients perform substantially worse than patients at other ages.
 Patients ages 65-70 performed best on the measure.
 These relationships were steady over time.